Improving Automatic VQA Evaluation Using Large Language Models: Appendix

 An LLM-based VQA metric suffers from some of the same problems inherent to the underlying LLM.
 For instance, it has been observed that LLMs can hallucinate incorrect statements~\citep{maynez2020faithfulness,wei2022chain}.
 In our qualitative evaluation, we found this is occasionally the case for \Method{}, especially with ambiguous questions which contain multiple unique reference answers, sometimes even contradictory (e.g., ``yes'' and ``no'').
 However, in the context of automatic VQA evaluation, we believe the general flexibility and robustness of LLMs to different answer phrasings outweigh sporadic hallucinations.

 Another limitation of \Method{} is its runtime.
 Using an LLM to produce rationales along with ratings makes evaluation slow due to the sequential nature of autoregressive generation.
 This issue can be partially mitigated with batched generation, although it requires high-end GPUs with a decent amount of VRAM.
 Another solution is to employ model compression techniques (quantization, pruning, distillation, etc.), which we leave for future work.
-However, we consider runtime to be a non-critical concern for evaluation purposes.
-In any case, evaluating answer quality with \Method{} remains considerably faster than collecting human judgments through a crowdsourcing platform.
+Nonetheless, when selecting a metric, we need to trade-off computational efficiency with accuracy.
+On one end of the spectrum, we have the existing VQA Accuracy, which is fast to compute but does not align closely with human judgment.
+On the opposite end, human evaluation serves as the gold standard but is prohibitively expensive and not scalable.
+We see \Method{} as a middle ground achieving a reasonable trade-off between computational cost and metric accuracy.
+Thus, we suggest using VQA Accuracy during model development and \Method{} for model benchmarking.

 The best-performing variant of our metric, \Method{}~\textsubscript{GPT-3.5}, requires access to a paid API, which may preclude widespread adoption.
 Our motivation for using GPT-3.5 was to evaluate the effectiveness of our approach with one of the best LLMs currently available.
 However, we have shown that variants of our metric that use publicly available LLMs still outperform previous VQA metrics.
 We expect this issue to diminish as stronger instruction-tuned LLMs are publicly released.
 Nevertheless, using \Method{}~\textsubscript{GPT-3.5} to evaluate answer quality remains considerably cheaper than conducting human studies.